alexdeplov/alexdeplov.github.io/content/posts/waterlogue-pro-macos-app-icon-creation.md

 +++

 ### Project goal
 A friend and client of mine — [Tinrocket](https://www.tinrocket.com) — asked me to create a new Mac app icon for the new Waterlogue Pro app.
-Back in the day, an iOS version of the icon was used for macOS, but John (the founder of Tinrocket) wanted to make it more mature and more "pro".
+Back in the day, an iOS version of the icon was used for macOS, but John (the founder of Tinrocket) set the goal to make it more mature and more "pro".

 ![iOS version of the icon](images/1.jpg)